 In July 2016, the U.S. Army Corps of Engineers ("USACE") issued permits to Dakota Access consistent with environmental and historic preservation statutes for the pipeline to make two crossings of the Missouri River in North Dakota, including a crossing of the Missouri River at Lake Oahe.
 The USACE has also issued an easement to allow the pipeline to cross land owned by the USACE adjacent to the Missouri River in two locations.
 The SRST filed a lawsuit in the U.S. District Court for the District of Columbia against the USACE challenging the legality of the permits issued for the construction of the Dakota Access pipeline across those waterways and claiming violations of the National Historic Preservation Act ("NHPA").
 The SRST also sought a preliminary injunction to rescind the USACE permits while the case is pending.
 Dakota Access' moved to intervene in the case and that motion was granted by the Court.
 The SRST has also sought an emergency TRO to stop construction on the pipeline project.
 On September 9, 2016, the Court denied SRST's motion for a preliminary injunction.
 After that decision, the Department of the Army, the Department of Justice, and the Department of the Interior released a joint statement stating that the USACE would not grant the easement for the land adjacent to Lake Oahe until the federal departments completed a review of the SRST's claims in its lawsuit with respect to the USACE's compliance with certain federal statutes in connection with its activities related to the granting of the permits.
-The SRST appealed the denial of the preliminary injunction to the U.S. Court of Appeals for the D.C.
-Circuit and filed an emergency motion for an injunction pending the appeal to the U.S. District Court.
-The U.S. District Court denied SRST's emergency motion for an injunction pending the appeal.
+The SRST appealed the denial of the preliminary injunction to the U.S. District Court of Appeals for the D.C.
+Circuit and filed an emergency motion for an injunction pending the appeal.
 The SRST filed an amended complaint and added claims based on treaties between the tribes and the United States and statues governing the use of government property.
 The D.C.
 Circuit denied the SRST's application for a stay pending appeal and later dismissed the SRST's appeal of the denied TRO.